marcopennekamp/lore/spec/05-expressions.md

 We define *logical not* using a **tilde** so we can reserve the `?!` combo of characters for handling optional values.

 **TODO:** We could consider, once we have introduced nullable/optional values (`Int?`), to turn the logical operators into operators that accept any argument types and return "truthy" values.
+Compare to Clojure, Elixir, or Javascript.

 ##### Equality and Order